1 November 2019

 The Indigenous artists who design our beautiful entrance mats come from all over the country.
 From areas like country Victoria, outback Queensland, the Torres Strait, and the red centre, these Indigenous artists offer images from cultures based on the desert, the woodland, and the sea.
 The colours evoke imagery thousands of years old, based on stories handed down through the generations.

-Our Manta Ray mat is one stunning example, designed by Helen Price, a Queensland artist from Darumbal country.
+Our previously stocked Manta Ray mat was just one stunning example, designed by Helen Price, a Queensland artist from Darumbal country.
 The vivid blue manta sails across a dark seabed, passing seashells, and leaving currents in its wake.
 In all, it’s a representation of the respect that local people have for ocean life.
-It would make a stunning focal point for the entrance way of a coastal Indigenous tourist centre.

 Our Emu and Kangaroo Tracks mat shows off something iconic to central Australia – our native emblems.
 Designed by De Greer Yindimincarlie of the Wiradjuri Nation in central New South Wales, this mat is a fantastic starting point for Aboriginal storytelling and symbology.
 It features emu and kangaroo tracks at three campsites, with the emu tracks heading west, and the kangaroo tracks heading east.
 At the centre campsite is a group of women, while the other sites are surrounded by men.
 Wherever your tourist centre or gallery is located, these symbols invite cultural connection and learning.